Force of gravity and tides in conjunction

 $\Delta a_{cx} =GM\displaystyle\frac{d - R\cos\theta}{(d^2 + R^2 - 2dR\cos\theta)^{3/2}}\sim \displaystyle\frac{GM}{d^2}\left(1+\displaystyle\frac{2R\cos\theta}{d}\right)$

-Therefore, in the approximation d\gg R, we can approximate with by:
+Therefore, in the approximation d\gg R, we can approximate with the list by: